verekia/r3f-webgpu/README.md

 ## Performance

-It seems like WebGPU struggles to initialize the content of the scene more than WebGL.
-On a M1 Macbook Pro:
+On an M3 Macbook Air:

-- Rendering 100 boxes with WebGPU takes 40 seconds (freezes the tab).
+- Rendering 5000 boxes with WebGPU runs at ~30fps.
-- Rendering 10.000 boxes with WebGL takes 2 seconds (runs at 5fps).
+- Rendering 5000 boxes with WebGL runs at ~14fps.

 ## Notes